clusture/concise/data-science/machine-learning/01-introduction-to-machine-learning/07-introduction-to-reinforcement-learning/notes.md

 Reinforcement learning is a subfield of machine learning that you can use to train a software agent to behave rationally in an environment.
 The agent is rewarded based on the actions it takes within the environment.

-The following diagram summarizes the reinforced learning setting.
+The following diagram summarizes the reinforcement learning setting.

 ![Reinforcement-Learning](./images/reinforcement-learning-sequence.png)